FrazierLE/flashcards/README.md

 #### Installation Instructions:
 1. open your terminal
-1. type git clone git@github.com:FrazierLE/flashcards.git
+1. Clone the repo to your local machine using git clone
-1. run node index.js
+1. `cd` into it
+1. Run `npm install`
+1. Run `node index.js` to start the game
 1. Play the game!

 #### Deployed Link:  https://frazierle.github.io/flashcards/